 MEd in Early Childhood Education

-- Degree completion in as little as two years, or 30 credit hours, including summer semesters*
+- Degree completion in as little as one year (31 credit hours, including summer semesters)

 - Specialized coursework aligned with the National Association for the Education of Young Children (NAEYC) advanced standards